sergey-tihon/Reaction/README.md

 - Combine
 - Time-shift

-Reaction was designed spesifically for targeting [Fable](http://fable.io/) which means that the code may be [transpiled](https://en.wikipedia.org/wiki/Source-to-source_compiler) to JavaScript, and thus the same F# code may be used both client and server side for full stack software development.
+Reaction was designed specifically for targeting [Fable](http://fable.io/) which means that the code may be [transpiled](https://en.wikipedia.org/wiki/Source-to-source_compiler) to JavaScript, and thus the same F# code may be used both client and server side for full stack software development.

 See [Fable Reaction](https://github.com/dbrattli/Fable.Reaction) for use of Reaction with Elmish and the model view update (MVU) style architecture.